David Ameisen, PhD — Sworn Translator

 In most cross-border situations, both are required.
 Learn more →

 No, not for official documents.
-Authorities, courts, and prefectures require a certified translation signed and stamped by a sworn judicial expert.
+Authorities, courts, and prefectures require a certified translation signed with the seal of a sworn judicial expert.
 A machine translation — however sophisticated — has no legal value for official purposes.

 Documents and process